In today’s guide, you’ll learn how to set up a work bullet journal.

 Especially if you’re traveling a lot, attending many events, and so on.

-I prefer using my quarterly future log – it’s easier for me to manage my tasks in 3 months range.
+I prefer using my quarterly future log – it’s easier for me to manage my tasks in the 3-month range.

 Secondly, you set up…